Meet the Ma family: How millennials are changing the way China thinks about money

 "They don't see the consequences of not paying.
 The thinking is 'my mom has it covered'", she said.
 "They're not prepared for an economic downturn for sure."

 Ma says he is more frugal than his friends.
-He uses his bank card and Ant Check Later, a popular online lending platform owned by tech giant Alibaba Group Holding Ltd.
+He uses his bank card and Ant Check Later, a popular online lending platform owned by tech giant Alibaba Group Holding Ltd (BABA.N).

 This is a far cry from his parents' generation.
 Ma's mother, who is 49, only started using a credit card three years ago.